thawkins/rCandle/README.md

 - Check that WGPU-compatible graphics drivers are installed
 - Try running with debug logging: `RUST_LOG=debug cargo run`

-#### UI Interaction Not Working
-This is a known issue under active investigation.
-The UI renders but does not respond to mouse/keyboard input.
-Workarounds and fixes will be documented once available.
-See `TODO.md` for current investigation status.

 #### Serial Port Not Detected
 - Ensure FTDI/USB drivers are installed for your device
 - Check device permissions on Linux: add user to `dialout` group